-KRaft Configuration Reference for Confluent Platform
+KRaft Configuration for Confluent Platform

 This document covers hardware recommendations, configuration, debugging tools, and monitoring options for running Apache Kafka® in KRaft (pronounced craft) mode.